yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 ## Abstract

+This project was inspired by the course Generative Adversarial Networks (GANs) Specialization on Coursera taught by Sharon Zhou.
+Most of the material below was inspired from the course.
+Kudos and credit to this amazing teacher.

 ## Datasets
 1. CelebFaces Attributes Dataset ([CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)) is a large-scale face attributes dataset with more than ```200K``` celebrity images, each with ```40``` attribute annotations.